17 Community Service Scholarships and Grants for 2021

 Provider: Junior League of the Great Lakes Bay Region

-Requirements: Minimum GPA of 2.5, Female, Residency in Saginaw, Bay, or Midland counties in Michigan, Record of community service, Financial need.
-For more information, please visit the scholarship website.
+Requirements: To apply for the Junior League of Saginaw Valley Scholaship applicants must have a minimum GPA of 2.5, identify as Female, Residency in Saginaw, Bay, or Midland counties in Michigan, Record of community service, Financial need.

 The Junior League of Saginaw Valley hosts multiple fundraising events in order to be able to offer these Michigan scholarships to two winners per year.